A model-based analysis of the AggregateEU mechanism: Implications of overbidding and non-commitment: Acknowledgements

 \section{Acknowledgements}

-The authors thank discussions with Péter Biró and Róbert Somogyi.
-This work has been supported by the Hungarian Academy of Sciences under its Momentum Programme LP2021-2 and by the Grant K146320 of the Hungarian National Research, Development, and Innovation Office.
+The authors thank discussions with Péter Biró, Róbert Somogyi, and Szilvia Pápai.
+This work has been supported by the Hungarian Academy of Sciences under its Momentum Programme (LP2021-2) and by Grant K146320 of the Hungarian National Research, Development, and Innovation Office.